KevinKelbie/lnd/docs/INSTALL.md

 # Mainnet Installation
-  This is highly experimental, only use this if you are confortable losing your money
+  This is highly experimental, only use this if you are comfortable losing your money

 # Installation